-If you engage in a conversation about technology trends with a founder, business executive, or CFO, you'll probably hear them talking about artificial intelligence (AI) and machine learning (ML).
-And they'll probably tell you how these transformational technologies have the power to transform their business.
+If you engage in a conversation about technology trends with a founder, business executive, or software engineer, you'll probably hear them talking about artificial intelligence (AI) and machine learning (ML).
+And they'll probably tell you how these transformational technologies have the power to transform any business.

 Machine learning is gaining such momentum that the total funding allocated to ML worldwide during the first quarter of 2019 was $28.5 billion.
 Moreover, it's been found that 49% of companies are exploring or planning to use ML.

 According to research:

 - One-third of IT leaders intend to use ML for business analytics.